bconf-lang/bconf/SPEC.md

 null1 = null
 ```

-For implementations where a direct null equivalent is absent or discouraged (e.g., Go's `nil` with non-pointer types), parsers may omit keys with null values from the final output.
+For implementations where a direct null equivalent is absent or discouraged (eg. Go's `nil` with non-pointer types), parsers may omit keys with null values from the final output.

 ## Objects